OpenMx/OpenMx/docs/source/MultipleGroups_Path.rst

     bivHetFit <- mxRun(bivHetModel)

 A variety of output can be printed.
 We chose here to print the expected means and covariance matrices, which the RAM objective function generates based on the path specificiation, respectively in the matrices M and S for the two groups.
 OpenMx also puts the values for the expected means and covariances in 'means' and 'covariance' objects.
 We also print the likelihood of data given the model.
-The ``mxEvaluate`` command takes any R expression, followed by the fitted model name.
+The ``mxEval`` command takes any R expression, followed by the fitted model name.
 Given that the model 'bivHetFit' included two models (group1 and group2), we need to use the two level names, i.e. 'group1.means' to refer to the objects in the correct model.

 .. code-block:: r

-        EM1Het <- mxEvaluate(group1.means, bivHetFit)
+        EM1Het <- mxEval(group1.means, bivHetFit)
-        EM2Het <- mxEvaluate(group2.means, bivHetFit)
+        EM2Het <- mxEval(group2.means, bivHetFit)
-        EC1Het <- mxEvaluate(group1.covariance, bivHetFit)
+        EC1Het <- mxEval(group1.covariance, bivHetFit)
-        EC2Het <- mxEvaluate(group2.covariance, bivHetFit)
+        EC2Het <- mxEval(group2.covariance, bivHetFit)
-        LLHet <- mxEvaluate(objective, bivHetFit)
+        LLHet <- mxEval(objective, bivHetFit)

 Homogeneity Model: a Submodel